anushabamzai/Foodzee/README.md

 # Foodzee
 Foodzee is a website created to provide users with recommendation of restaurants from where they may like ordering using content based filtering.
 The dataset includes almost 1300 restaurants pan India.
 The code has been developed using Python programming language.
 The website is developed using Flask.
-The analysis and model is developed using ScikitLearn library.